azertypow/blog-master-head/docs/Thinking Machines/index.md

 ::: intro

-Thinking Machines revisits the concept of “personal computers” in the age of neural networks.
+Thinking Machines radically transforms designers' workflow by revisiting the concept of “personal computers” in the age of neural networks.

-How the creation of personalised assistants can reshape designers' creative workflow?
-What is the future of automation if the field of graphic design?

 :::